About Dr. Sujuan Ba

 Our Portfolio Companies

 Only a small percentage of innovations and discoveries ever make it from research labs into commercial ventures.
-AIM-HI’s venture accelerator approach helps the scientist-entrepreneurs focus on the technology while partnering with them to provide the necessary business, financial, legal and infrastructure support from the entrepreneurial ecosystem.
+AIM-HI’s venture philanthropy approach helps the scientist-entrepreneurs focus on the technology while partnering with them to provide the necessary business, financial, legal and infrastructure support from the entrepreneurial ecosystem.

 Women's Venture Competition

-The Asian Fund for Cancer Research Limited (AFCR) is committed to funding cancer research, especially those cancers prevalent in Asian populations, and promote global collaborations for high impact to save the lives of cancer patients.
+The Asian Fund for Cancer Research Limited (AFCR) is committed to funding cancer research, especially those cancers prevalent in Asian populations, and promoting global collaborations for high impact to save the lives of cancer patients.
 AFCR also provides the public with a wide variety of in-depth, user-friendly cancer prevention information and healthy lifestyle suggestions.